canererden/MAHA-Project/README.md

 ```

+## Citation
-##📝 CitationIf you use this code or our results in your research, please cite our work using the persistent **Zenodo DOI**:
+If you use this code or our results in your research, please cite our work using the persistent **Zenodo DOI**:

 ```bibtex
 @software{maha_project_2025,